iAmG-r00t/alx-system_engineering-devops/0x00-shell_basics/README.md

 - (5. I loce numbers) Display current directory contents, using long format, while displaying group IDs in numeral and show hidden files.
 - (6. Welcome holberton) A script that will create a directory named holberton in the /tmp/ directory.
 - (7. Betty in Holberton) Move a file called betty from home to the new directory created above.
+- (8. Bye bye Betty) Delete file betty from the new location.